-Invite the children to transform the meeting space into a place for worship and to help set the scene.
+Invite the children to transform the meeting space into a place for worship.
+Invite the children to help set the scene.
 On a table, place a purple cloth, a Bible, and their pictures.
 Add an Advent wreath with candles.
 Follow the tradition of your congregation in selecting the number and color of the candles.
 You will turn on the candles at the end of the session.

 Ask some children to help prepare today's "Responding in Gratitude" activities.
 Suggest that one or two prepare to lead today's singing.
+Invite a couple of volunteers to practice reading the Scripture passage for today's reading.